 | “Home Secretary Sajid Javidi’s decision to reschedule medicinal cannabis is wonderful news for all people concerned about CBD oil UK laws.”

-Basically, Javid’s statements (along with the new legislation that was passed November 1, 2018) mean that UK residents with a serious medical ailment can apply for a medical cannabis prescription, as long as they receive recommendation from a licensed specialist clinician.
+Basically, Javid’s statements (along with the legislation that was passed back in November 2018) mean that UK residents with a serious medical ailment can apply for a medical cannabis prescription, as long as they receive recommendation from a licensed specialist clinician.

 Unfortunately, the new rules will likely not affect those looking to obtain high-quality cannabis CBD oil (such as those available in the Netherlands) without a medical recommendation.